Chesapeake Utilities (NYSE:CPK) Updates FY 2025 Earnings Guidance

 Chesapeake Utilities (NYSE:CPK) updated its FY 2025 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $6.050-$6.250 for the period.
 The company issued revenue guidance of -.

-A number of research firms recently weighed in on CPK.
-Siebert Williams Shank began coverage on Chesapeake Utilities in a research report on Wednesday, May 19th.
-They set a buy rating and a $135.00 target price on the stock.
-Zacks Investment Research cut shares of Chesapeake Utilities from a buy rating to a hold rating in a research note on Tuesday.
-Wells Fargo & Company raised their price target on shares of Chesapeake Utilities from $100.00 to $117.00 and gave the stock an underweight rating in a research note on Wednesday, May 5th.
-Finally, Maxim Group raised their price target on shares of Chesapeake Utilities from $135.00 to $155.00 and gave the stock a buy rating in a research note on Friday, August 6th.
+Several brokerages have weighed in on CPK.
+Maxim Group lifted their price target on shares of Chesapeake Utilities from $135.00 to $155.00 and gave the company a buy rating in a report on Friday, August 6th.
+Siebert Williams Shank assumed coverage on shares of Chesapeake Utilities in a report on Wednesday, May 19th.
+They issued a buy rating and a $135.00 target price on the stock.
+Zacks Investment Research downgraded shares of Chesapeake Utilities from a buy rating to a hold rating in a report on Tuesday, August 17th.
+Finally, Wells Fargo & Company boosted their target price on shares of Chesapeake Utilities from $100.00 to $117.00 and gave the stock an underweight rating in a report on Wednesday, May 5th.

-The company also recently announced a quarterly dividend, which will be paid on Tuesday, October 5th.
-Stockholders of record on Wednesday, September 15th will be paid a $0.48 dividend.
-This represents a $1.92 dividend on an annualized basis and a dividend yield of 1.50%.
-The ex-dividend date is Tuesday, September 14th.
-Chesapeake Utilities’s dividend payout ratio (DPR) is currently 45.61%.
+The firm also recently declared a quarterly dividend, which will be paid on Tuesday, October 5th.
+Investors of record on Wednesday, September 15th will be given a $0.48 dividend.
+This represents a $1.92 annualized dividend and a yield of 1.49%.
+The ex-dividend date of this dividend is Tuesday, September 14th.
+Chesapeake Utilities’s dividend payout ratio is presently 45.61%.

-In related news, insider John R. Schimkaitis sold 1,393 shares of the business’s stock in a transaction that occurred on Friday, August 13th.
-The shares were sold at an average price of $132.00, for a total value of $183,876.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, insider John R. Schimkaitis sold 784 shares of the business’s stock in a transaction that occurred on Monday, August 16th.
+In other Chesapeake Utilities news, insider John R. Schimkaitis sold 1,393 shares of the business’s stock in a transaction on Friday, August 13th.
+The shares were sold at an average price of $132.00, for a total transaction of $183,876.00.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, insider John R. Schimkaitis sold 784 shares of the company’s stock in a transaction dated Monday, August 16th.
 The stock was sold at an average price of $132.11, for a total transaction of $103,574.24.
 The disclosure for this sale can be found here.
-Insiders sold 4,427 shares of company stock valued at $557,203 in the last quarter.
-2.57% of the stock is currently owned by corporate insiders.
+Insiders have sold 4,427 shares of company stock worth $557,203 in the last quarter.
+Company insiders own 2.57% of the company’s stock.

-An institutional investor recently raised its position in Chesapeake Utilities stock.
-Millennium Management LLC boosted its holdings in shares of Chesapeake Utilities Co.
-(NYSE:CPK) by 47.1% in the second quarter, according to its most recent filing with the SEC.
-The firm owned 3,115 shares of the utilities provider’s stock after acquiring an additional 998 shares during the period.
-Millennium Management LLC’s holdings in Chesapeake Utilities were worth $375,000 as of its most recent filing with the SEC.
-69.04% of the stock is owned by institutional investors and hedge funds.
+A hedge fund recently raised its stake in Chesapeake Utilities stock.
+Millennium Management LLC lifted its stake in Chesapeake Utilities Co.
+(NYSE:CPK) by 47.1% during the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 3,115 shares of the utilities provider’s stock after purchasing an additional 998 shares during the period.
+Millennium Management LLC’s holdings in Chesapeake Utilities were worth $375,000 at the end of the most recent quarter.
+Hedge funds and other institutional investors own 69.04% of the company’s stock.

 Chesapeake Utilities Corp. engages in the distribution and transmission of natural gas, propane and electricity; and generation of electricity and steam.
 It operates through the following segments: Regulated Energy and Unregulated Energy.
 The Regulated Energy segment distributes and transmits gas, natural gas, and electricity.